playcanvas/developer.playcanvas.com/content/zh/tutorials/intermediate/animated-textures.md

     this.material.diffuseMapOffset.add(tmp);
     this.material.normalMapOffset.add(tmp);
     this.material.update();
-}
+};
 ```

 We calculate the required offset into a temporary vector `tmp`.
 This is simply: `speed * timeStep`.
 Then we add this offset to the offset property for both the diffuse map and the normal map by modifying the `diffuseMapOffset` and `normalMapOffset` properties.
 These values are `pc.Vec2`s which shift the UV co-ordinates used to map the texture to the surface.
 If you are using other maps (e.g. emissive) you will also need to update these offset properties as well.
 Finally we call `material.update()` to propogate the changes into the shader.

 This is a simple straightforward method to modify a material's offset and scroll a texture.
 It does have one downside which is this code modifies the actual material's properties.
-So if you have multiple models in a scene with the same material, they will all be affects.
+So if you have multiple models in a scene with the same material, they will all be affected.

 ## Animating multiple materials with map offset